 If you are keen on discovering new plugins and would like to find which plugins a WordPress-powered site is using, here is how you can do it.
 Though you can try to find the plugins being used on a particular site, there is no way the entire list of plugins being used can be detected.

 Method 1 – WPThemeDetector

-Though this tool is primarily used to detect the WordPress theme being used in any particular site, it can also be used for detecting plugins.
+Though this tool is primarily a WordPress site analyzer and is used to detect the theme being used on any WordPress site, it can also be used for detecting plugins and acts as a WordPress plugin checker.
 Out of 20 active plugins used on my demo site for testing purposes, it was able to detect 5 plugins and the theme being currently used.